Clean up the World

 BUILD WITH IT.

-Building walls with the bottles is a great way of closing the circle.
-Painting with murals brings education to the projects as well.
-Leaving a small window shows that this wall is not what it appears but is in fact built with plastic bottles.
+Painting the walls with murals brings education to the projects as well.
+Leaving a small window shows that this wall is not what it appears but is in fact built with plastic bottles filled with rubbish.

 Off of Bali is a small island called Gilli Air.
 They still have no cars or motorbikes and life is so peaceful.
 Their biggest problem is rubbish, some they ship off to recycle the rest is burnt.

 I visited the local school where in one day 340 large bottles were collected filled with rubbish.
-They are starting with a wall and then looking to build a new school.
+They are starting with a wall and then looking to build a new classroom.

 The beach was cleaned and every one was very excited about returning this paradise island to how it once was, free of plastic.